dwysocki/gracedb-server/docs/admin_docs/source/server_maintenance.rst

 A few things that you may want to do after copying the database, but before beginning your debugging:

 * Turn off phone alerts!
-Obviously the Contact and Trigger instances are part of the database you just copied and will trigger and annoy people if you submit events for testing.
-The easiest solution is probably to just delete all of the Contact and/or Trigger objects (in the copied database) through the Django shell.
+Obviously the Contact and Notification instances are part of the database you just copied and will trigger and annoy people if you submit events for testing.
+The easiest solution is probably to just delete all of the Contact and/or Notification objects (in the copied database) through the Django shell.
 * You may want to turn off XMPP alerts just to be safe.